watsonwork/watsonwork-developer-docs/guides/leave_space_mutation.md

 ## Concepts

-The leave mutation allows you to leave a workspace, where applicable, with the Space ID.
+The _leaveSpace_ mutation allows you to leave a workspace, where applicable, with the Space ID.
 Currently this only applicable to spaces you are currently invited to.
-In this scenario, leaveSpace is used to leave the invite.
+In this scenario _leaveSpace_ is used to reject the invite.

 ## Schema